-- 5.1 The service provider may involve third parties to provide its services (e.g. suppliers, subcontractors) after informing Swiss Post in writing in advance, provided Swiss Post does not object to their involvement.
-The service provider will remain responsible for the contractual performance of the services provided by the engaged third parties. - 5.2 The service provider shall impose on any third parties involved the duties arising from Articles 4 (Deployment of employees), 6 (Social insurance), 7 (Occupational health and safety regulations, working conditions and the principle of equal pay for men and women), 11 (Confidentiality) and 12 (Data protection and postal secrecy).
+- 5.1 The service provider may not involve third parties to provide its services (e.g. suppliers, subcontractors) without the prior written approval of Swiss Post.
+It shall remain responsible for ensuring that the third parties involved provide the services in accordance with the provisions of the contract. - 5.2 The service provider shall impose on any third parties involved the duties arising from Articles 4 (Deployment of employees), 6 (Social insurance schemes), 7 (Health and safety regulations, working conditions and equality of pay for women and men), 11 (Confidentiality clause) and 12 (Data protection and postal secrecy).

-6. Social insurance
+6. Social insurance schemes

-6.1 If the service provider is a legal entity, it will carry out the registration required for itself and its employees with the social insurance providers as an independent company.
-If the service provider is not a legal entity, the person must provide evidence that he/she is registered with a compensation fund as a self-employed person.

-6.2 Swiss Post will not be liable to pay any social security benefits (Old Age and Survivors' Insurance (OASI), disability insurance (DI), unemployment insurance (UI), etc.) or any other compensation payments, in particular in the event of accident, illness, invalidity and death.
+- 6.1 If the service provider is a legal entity, it shall as an independent company attend to the necessary registration of itself and its employees with social insurance schemes.
+If he/she is not a legal entity, the person must provide evidence that he/she is registered with a compensation fund as a self-employed person. - 6.2 Swiss Post shall have no obligation to provide social benefits (Old Age and Survivors' Insurance (AHV), disability insurance (IV), unemployment insurance (ALV), etc.) or other forms of compensation, especially in the event of accident, illness, disability or death.

-Occupational health and safety regulations, working conditions and the principle of equal pay for men and women
+Health and safety regulations, working conditions and equality of pay for women and men

-- 7.1 If the service provider has its head offices or branch offices in Switzerland, it will comply with the provisions on health and safety and working conditions that apply in Switzerland as well as with the principle of equal pay for men and women.
+- 7.1 Service providers with their registered office or a branch office in Switzerland shall comply with Swiss health and safety regulations, working conditions and the principle of equality of pay for women and men.
 Working conditions shall be those set forth in the collective and standard employment contracts or, in their absence, the customary working conditions that apply at the location and to the occupation in question.
-If the service provider has its head office abroad, it will comply with the applicable provisions at the place where the service is performed. - 7.2 If the service provider sends employees from abroad to Switzerland to perform the service, the provisions of the Posted Workers Act of 8 October 1999 will be complied with.
+Service providers with their registered office outside Switzerland shall comply with the relevant regulations that apply at the place where the service is provided. - 7.2 If the service provider seconds employees to Switzerland from abroad in order to provide the service, the provisions of the Swiss Employee Secondment Act of 8 October 1999 shall apply.